The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

 Furthermore, minimax criteria seem especially unappealing in the apportionment context, because such measures are essentially insensitive to how disproportionality of representation is spread amongst those states which happen not to be the most misrepresented.\footnote{Minimax rules are commonly encountered in decision theory, where pessimists might want to act so as to minimize the cost of the worst possible outcome.
-But in decision theory contexts, possible choices are typically mutually exclusive and possible outcomes are mutually exclusive, so only one scenario unfolds, and in some situations we might be justified in focusing on containing the risks of the worst-case scenario.
-But in the apportionment problem, all states receive some seat assignment, so worrying about none but the most under-represented and/or over-represented state does not seem sensible.} Nor will such minimax methods necessarily lead to unique solutions even in the case of completely non-commensurate (i.e., relatively prime) population counts, so in the end a minimax rule must often be supplemented with secondary criteria to break what would otherwise be many ties.\footnote{That being said, certain choices of \textit{convex} minimax criteria, combined with a constraint on the total number of representatives, can lead to unique apportionments.
-Hamilton's method is such an case.}
+But in decision theory contexts, possible choices or actions are typically mutually exclusive and possible outcomes are mutually exclusive, so only one scenario unfolds, and in some situations we might be justified in focusing on containing the risks of the worst-case scenario---although Bayesian decision avoids use of minimax procedures directly, in lieu of expected utility maximization.
+In any case, in the apportionment problem, all states receive some seat assignment, so worrying about none but the most under-represented and/or over-represented state does not seem particularly sensible.} Nor will such minimax methods necessarily lead to unique solutions even in the case of completely non-commensurate (i.e., relatively prime) population counts, so in the end a minimax rule must often be supplemented with secondary criteria to break what would otherwise be many ties.\footnote{That being said, certain choices of \textit{convex} minimax criteria, combined with a constraint on the total number of representatives, can lead to unique apportionments.
+Hamilton's method is such a case.}